 Integrated Information Technology

-Elizabeth A. Regan, Director
+Elizabeth A. Regan, Chair

 The College of Engineering and Computing offers a bachelor of science degree with a major in integrated information technology.